Novell Vibe

-Novell Vibe is a web-based team collaboration platform developed by Novell, and was initially released by Novell in June 2008 under the name of Novell Teaming.
+Novell Vibe is a web-based team collaboration platform developed by Novell.
+It was initially released by Novell in June 2008 under the name of Novell Teaming.
 Novell Vibe is a collaboration platform that can serve as a knowledge repository, document management system, project collaboration hub, process automation machine, corporate intranet or extranet.
-Users can upload, manage, comment on, and edit content in a secure manner.
-Supported content includes documents, calendars, discussion forums, wikis, blogs, tasks, and more.
+Users can upload, manage, comment on, and edit content securely.

 Document management functionality allows for document versions, approvals, and document life cycle tracking.
 Users can download and modify pre-built custom web pages and workflows free of charge from the Vibe Resource Library.

-As of 2022, Novell Vibe is now known as Micro Focus Vibe after the Novell acquisition.
+As of 2022, Novell Vibe is now known as Micro Focus Vibe following the Novell acquisition.

+Novell is now a part of OpenText.

 History

-Novell Vibe was created as the result of two Novell products, Teaming and Pulse, being merged into a single platform in 2010.
+Novell Vibe was created as the result of two Novell products, Teaming and Pulse.
+They were merged into a single platform in 2010.

-Novell Teaming began as SiteScape Forum.
-When Novell Acquired SiteScape in 2008, the name was changed to Novell Teaming.

 Created in 2009, Novell Pulse was a communication tool based on the Google Wave Federation Protocol.

 Compatibility

-Server

-Any combination of Linux and Windows servers can run the Vibe application.
-Furthermore, MySQL, MS SQL, and Oracle databases are also supported.